Site icon War Room – U.S. Army War College

 Kent Park is a 1999 graduate of the United States Military Academy and colonel in the U.S. Army.
 He has served in a variety of command and staff positions in Korea and also in Iraq.
 Colonel Park attended the Harvard Kennedy School of Government and earned a master’s degree in public policy there, before returning to the U.S. Military Academy to teach American politics in the Department of Social Sciences.
 He was a member of the Carlisle Scholars Program and a graduate of the AY23 Resident Course at the U.S. Army War College.

-Stephen Trynosky is a lieutenant colonel in the Medical Service Corps of the Army Reserve and a career federal employee.
-Following graduation from the War College, Lieutenant Colonel Trynosky will serve on active duty as the senior military advisor and practitioner in residence at the George Washington University’s Elliott School for International Affairs.
-He holds both Juris Doctor and Master of Public Health degrees from the State University of New York at Buffalo, as well as a Master of Military Arts from the U.S. Army Command and General Staff College and a BA in history from Saint Peters College.
+Stephen Trynosky is the John Parker Chair of Reserve Component Studies at the U.S. Army War College and earned his commission as a Medical Service Corps Officer from ROTC in 1998.
+He has held a diverse range of command and staff assignments in both the Regular Army and Army Reserve, to include, most recently, Senior Advisor, Professional Military Education, Office of the Secretary of War; and Commander, 993rd Medical Detachment (Veterinary Service Support).
+COL Trynosky holds both Juris Doctor and Master of Public Health degrees from the State University of New York at Buffalo, as well as a Master of Military Art and Science from the U.S. Army School of Advanced Military Studies and a BA in history from Saint Peter’s College.
 He is a graduate of the AY23 Resident Course at the U.S. Army War College.

 The views expressed in this presentation are those of the speakers and do not necessarily reflect those of the U.S. Army War College, U.S. Army, or Department of Defense.